gitbls/sdm/Docs/Plugins.md

 #### Examples

+* `--plugin serial` &mdash; Configure the serial port for a Pi other than a Pi5 and disable the login shell on it
+* `--plugin serial:pi5` &mdash; Configure the serial port for a Pi5 and disable the login shell on it
+* `--plugin serial:disableshell` &mdash; Another way to disable the login shell on the console serial port
 * `--plugin serial:enableshell` &mdash; Configure the serial port for a Pi other than a Pi5 and enable a login shell on it
 * `--plugin serial:pi5|enableshell` &mdash; Configure the serial port for a Pi5 and enable a login shell on it
 * `--plugin serial:pi5debug` &mdash; Configure the debug serial port for a Pi5